Queer Creativity

 This title is due to be published on 3rd September, and will be despatched as soon as possible.

-The National Trust cares for an extraordinary diversity of cultural heritage created by LGBTQ+ people who challenged conventional notions of gender and sexuality.
-This book brings together a range of these remarkable individuals in a visually sumptuous appreciation of queer creativity, celebrating the cultural contributions made by those whose lives did not align with the prevailing expectations of their time.
+The National Trust cares for an extraordinary diversity of cultural heritage created by people who questioned and challenged conventional notions of gender and sexuality.
+This book brings together a range of these remarkable individuals in a visually sumptuous appreciation of queer creativity, celebrating the cultural contributions of those whose lives did not align with the prevailing expectations of their time.

 ISBN: 9780707804743